mecid/mecid.github.io/_posts/2019-12-11-building-bottom-sheet-in-swiftui.md

 }
 ```

 As you can see, we started with defining a few properties of *BottomSheetView*.
 First of all, it needs a binding to its state.
-By using binding, we extract the state from the bottom sheet itself and allow to the parent view to open/close the sheet.
+By using binding, we extract the state from the bottom sheet itself and allow the parent view to open/close the sheet.

 > To learn more about the benefits of *@Binding* take a look at ["Understanding Property Wrappers in SwiftUI"](/2019/06/12/understanding-property-wrappers-in-swiftui/) post.